Reading Time: 5 minutes 11 seconds

 If you sit a lot, work out a lot, or both, you can probably benefit from regular psoas stretching.
 For an easy way to see just how tight your psoas is, lie on an elevated surface, like a sturdy table.
 Let one leg hang over the edge.
 Hug the opposite leg to your chest.
 If the other leg lifts up with it, the psoas on that side is too tight.

-- Lunge stretches.
-In lunge position with the back knee resting gently on the ground, keep your chest upright.
+Lunge stretches.
+This is a great hip flexor stretch.
+In lunge position with the left knee resting gently on the ground, keep your chest upright.
 You should feel a stretch across the front of the forward hip.
+Apply the same stretch to the opposite side with the right knee on the ground.

-- Table stretch.
+Table stretch.
 Use a sturdy table, bed, or bench for this stretch.
-As in the test for psoas tightness, lie on your back and let one leg hang over the edge.
+As in the test for psoas tightness, lie on your back and let the right leg hang over the edge.
 This is enough to stretch it out.
+Then switch and let the left leg hang over the edge.

-- Frog stretch.
+Frog stretch.
+Another good stretch for tight hips.
 Lie on your stomach with legs straight behind you.
 Bend one knee to 90 degrees and extend it opposite the same hip.
 The leg should still be flat on the ground, knee at a 90-degree angle, and calf parallel to the straight leg.

-- Yoga poses.
-Several yoga poses can stretch out the psoas.
-Try tree pose, king dancer, warrior I, camel pose, wheel pose, and reclined hero pose.
+Yoga poses.
+Several yoga poses can stretch out the psoas, such as tree pose, king dancer, warrior I, camel pose, wheel pose, and reclined hero pose.
+Try adding a yoga pose from this list to your next yoga practice.

 Check out this ISSA blog for more about yoga for tight hip flexors.